Lewis and Clark Public Health to present update on community improvement plan

 The public is encouraged to attend this annual presentation and learn more about the Community Health Improvement Plan.

-Coalition leads will present on the progress made in year one, plans for year two, and ways that the public can get involved in various coalitions, according to LCPH.
+Coalition leads will present on the progress made in year one, plans for year two, and ways that the public can get involved in various coalitions, according to Lewis and Clark Public Health.

-Those seeking more information are encouraged to contact Amber Johnson, LCPH communications specialist, at ajohnson@lccountymt.gov or by phone at (406) 558-9459.
+For more information, contact Amber Johnson, LCPH communications specialist, at ajohnson@lccountymt.gov or by phone at 406-558-9459.